Douglas College > Programs & Courses > General Information > Educational appeals, petitions, and formal complaints

 Visit the Educational Policies page for more information on Douglas College Educational Policies.

-Appeals and petitions are mechanisms by which students may seek exemption from College policies and decisions such as appealing decisions made by College employees, requesting a waiver of admission requirements, etc. Appeals and petitions must be submitted in writing.
+Appeals are mechanisms by which students may seek exemption from College policies and decisions such as appealing decisions made by College employees, requesting a waiver of admission requirements, etc. Appeals and must be submitted in writing.
 Copies may be forwarded by the Registrar to the Appeals Committee.

 The following is the recommended Educational Policy appeals procedure: